hosanafg/hosanafg/README.md

 <B>hello, hello 👋</B>
 </p>

-Currently, I am a third-year computer science student,
+Currently, I am a second-year computer science student,
 but I already have a degree in architecture and urban planning and a master's degree in
 information modeling and design.
 </p>